What are the characteristics of a stratovolcano?

-The stratovolcano is a tall, steep and cone-shaped type of volcano.
+The stratovolcano is a tall, steep, and cone-shaped type of volcano.
 Unlike flat shield volcanoes like in Hawaii, they have higher peaks.
 At the peak, stratovolcanoes usually have a small crater.

-Stratovolcanoes build up on height by layering lava, ash and tephra.
+Stratovolcanoes build up on height by layering lava, ash, and tephra.
 By definition, they have alternating layers of pyroclastics and lava.

-How stratovolcanoes work
+How do stratovolcanoes work?

 At subduction zones, both land and water dive into continents.
-Then, water enters into magma chamber and becomes superheated.
+Then, water enters into a magma chamber and becomes superheated.

 At this point, it helps heat up the magma and make it easier to rise to the surface.
 Eventually, gases are trapped.
 Then, pressure builds.
 It’s less dense so they erupt violently.

-Pyroclastic flow is deadly because it’s fast, hot and poisonous.
+Pyroclastic flow is deadly because it’s fast, hot, and poisonous.
 This type of flow can travel at speeds up to 700 mph.
 But stratovolcanoes run through cycles with lots of small eruptions.

 What are examples of stratovolcanoes?

 Most stratovolcanoes are at subduction zones.
 If you travel along the Ring of Fire, these are mostly this type of volcano.
-The Ring of Fire is just a string of subduction zone volcanoes all surrounding the Pacific Ocean.
+The Ring of Fire is just a string of subduction zone volcanoes surrounding the Pacific Ocean.

 The Pacific Ocean seafloor is subducting under the continents.
 It brings water causing eruptions from stratovolcanoes.
-This includes the deadliest volcanoes in Indonesia, Japan and the Philippines.
+This includes the deadliest volcanoes in Indonesia, Japan, and the Philippines.

 Here are some examples of stratovolcanoes in the Pacific Ring of Fire:

+Over time, stratovolcanoes erode away from wind and water.
+The pyroclastics and ash erode quicker than the solid plug.
 They’re loose and get stripped away.
 What remains is the solid rock conduit sticking out of the ground.
 This is called a “neck”.